macCesar/purgetss-docs/docs/customization/7-Missing Icon libraries.md

 ```

 #### The icon’s `prefix`
-**PurgeTSS** will automatically try to guess the prefix for each icon family.
+**PurgeTSS** will try to guess the group’s prefix for each icon family.

-If it can't guess it or there is none, it will use the `.css` file name as the prefix. **You can change it by renaming the file**.
+If it can't guess it or there is none, it will use the `.css` file name as the prefix. **You can change it by renaming the styles file**.

 ```bash title="./purgetss/fonts/"
 purgetss